St. Louis Eagles: The end of the Eagles

 No credible offers to purchase the dormant franchise ever surfaced.
-As a result, the Senators/Eagles franchise never took the ice again, and remain one of two NHL teams to fold after winning a Stanley Cup (the other being the Maroons).
+As a result, the Senators/Eagles franchise never took the ice again, and remained one of two NHL teams to fold after winning a Stanley Cup (the other being the Maroons).

 In 1938, the Montreal Maroons attempted to move to St. Louis.
 They were denied by the NHL due to the high travel costs that plagued the Eagles.
 The NHL returned to St. Louis in 1967, when the league doubled in size from the Original Six.
 The new team was named the Blues and they joined the Minnesota North Stars, Los Angeles Kings, Oakland Seals, Philadelphia Flyers, and Pittsburgh Penguins as part of the new expansion.

 Final standings

 Players

 Twenty-nine players represented the Eagles during their lone season of existence.
 The last active player who played with the Eagles was Bill Cowley, who retired in 1947 after his final season with the Boston Bruins.
 He was also the only player in franchise history to start his career with the Eagles and be inducted into the Hockey Hall of Fame.
 Syd Howe was the only captain of the team during its existence and the two players were the only Eagles players to be inducted into the Hall of Fame.
 Pete Kelly was the last surviving St. Louis Eagle, dying in 2004.

 Carl Voss led the team with 18 assists and 31 points Howe led them in goalscoring registering 14, despite being traded midway through the season.
 The totals were much lower than the NHL leaders as Charlie Conacher of Toronto led the league with 36 goals and 57 points, while Art Chapman of the Americans led for assists notching 34.
 Bill Beveridge was the only goaltender the team used during the season.
-Out of his 11 wins three were shutouts.
+Out of his 11 wins, three were shutouts.

 The list of players in the history of the team is presented below.